 OnePlus users benefit from Fnatic Mode, which is great for gaming and reduces audio-visual latency.

 An audible snap emanates from the metal reinforced hinge which seems resistant to breakage.
 Inside are two precisely scooped out inlets for each earbud, and the earbuds are raised above the case, so removing them doesn’t require great small motor skills.
-I really liked the Nord Blue colorway: it’s a fun shade and is accented by a loud neon yellow, so the whole thing screams of whimsy.
-I would have loved it if OnePlus applied an accent color to the white variant’s interior, but I suppose some people love a classic all-white look.
+The Nord Blue colorway is a fun shade and is accented by a loud neon yellow, so the whole thing screams of whimsy.
+Too bad OnePlus didn’t apply an accent color to the white variant’s interior like Samsung did to its Galaxy Buds 2, but I suppose some people love a classic all-white look.

 Upon the headset’s release, the OnePlus Buds automatically received updates only with OnePlus smartphones, but now all Android 6.0 and later devices can access updates for the OnePlus Buds and other headsets via the HeyMelody app.
 It’s not yet available for iOS devices, though.
 The OnePlus 7 and OnePlus 8-Series smartphones, however, are the only devices to receive an update enabling Dolby Atmos support through the headset: earlier OnePlus handset models don’t support Dolby Atmos.